-The BARF diet isn’t a recipe per se.
+The BARF diet isn’t a chicken recipe per se.
 Instead, it’s a guideline that can be modified to accommodate your pet’s needs, your preferences, and the availability of ingredients.
 It heavily promotes rotational feeding to provide the best variety and sources of each of their essential nutrients.

 BARF Diet Breakdown

 The ratio is simple, and the ingredients are generally interchangeable.
 If you are switching from a kibble, gently cook, or heavily processed diet, the BARF diet will be the best way to test out your canine culinary skills and see how your dog adjusts.